 Switch on the heat again at low.

-Cook the curry till it just starts to boil, stirring continuously to avoid it from curdling.
+Cook the curry till it just starts to boil, stirring continuously to avoid the yogurt from curdling.

 Do not let the curry boil; otherwise, it will split.